andresmax/andresmax/content/about.md

 I’ve always loved great visual design and building software.
 That led me to become a Software Engineer and UX Designer.
 10 years ago I quit my job and started [Ideaware](https://ideaware.co).

 Since then I’ve founded multiple SaaS products.
-Currently I help software founders scale nearshore software teams.
+Currently, I help software founders scale nearshore software teams.

 I believe you can achieve success by also living a calm and happy life.